Skip to main content

 • Medical Opinions: Veterans can request a medical opinion from their treating doctor to help substantiate their claim.
 Medical opinions can come in handy if the veteran had an unfavorable C&P examination and wants to argue against the examiner’s findings.

-File a Claim for a New Claim for A Secondary Condition or an Additional Service-Connected Condition
+File a Claim for a Secondary Service-Connected Condition

 TDIU is a monthly benefit that pays veterans at the 100 percent rating level, even if their combined disability rating is less than that.
 In this way, it is an alternative path to receiving maximum benefits.